hkbu-kennycheng/comp3115/2023summer/Lab4.md

 ## Dependencies

-You will need to install the following dependencies:
+You will need to install the following dependencies in terminal with a Python environment:

 ```commandline
 pip install orange3-timeseries